-- 7. Do not copy work from another student (or any other source) and do not allow your work to be copied. - 8.
-Make it clear where each proof starts and ends.
-Start a proof with Proof and end it with either Q.E.D., the black square ■, or some other clear symbol. - 9.
-Often, your first draft of a problem will not be adequate.
+- 8. Often, your first draft of a problem will not be adequate.
 Much like other writing courses, you may need to write a second or third draft to get a proof that is clear, concise, and presentable.
-Start on scratch paper and leave time to write up a final draft of each problem. - 10.
+Start on scratch paper and leave time to write up a final draft of each problem. - 9.
 In general, the proofs and explanations in the textbook provide good models for your writing.
-If you write something that looks completely different, stylistically, from what is in our textbook or what I present in class, then you might want to rewrite it.
+If you write something that looks completely different, stylistically, from what is in our textbook or what I present in class, then you might want to rewrite it and/or talk to me about it.

-11. Write in the present tense and, when needed, use first-person plural pronouns (we, us, our), as if you and the reader are working together.
+- 10. Make it clear where each proof starts and ends.
+Start a proof with Proof and end it with either Q.E.D., the black square ■, or some other clear symbol. - 11.
+Write in the present tense and, when needed, use first-person plural pronouns (we, us, our), as if you and the reader are working together.
 For example, you might write "Next, we square both sides to obtain..."
-This is a mathematical convention that may seem awkward at first, but you'll get used to it.
+This is a mathematical convention that may seem awkward at first, but you will get used to it.